 The General Assembly should continue its efforts since 2018 to fund adequate levels of mental health support personnel (School Psychologists, Social Workers, Counselors, and Nurses) in our public schools.
 The ratios of students to mental health personnel in North Carolina do not come close to meeting the national recommended averages.
 Increased pay for these mental health support personnel is also important to enable LEAs to recruit highly qualified candidates for these critical positions.

 School Resource Officers (SROs) play a vital role in the safety of the school community.
-With only 61% of our schools having an SRO, additional funding is needed to expand protection for all students, staff, and volunteers.
-Prior year grants for school safety equipment and SRO training were nonrecurring but should be reauthorized as recurring grants in 2021.
+With only 61% of our schools having a SRO, additional funding is needed to expand protection for all students, staff, and volunteers.
+Prior year grants for school safety equipment and SRO training were nonrecurring but should be reauthorized as recurring grants.
 Additional SRO training is also extremely important based on the unique role of law enforcement in schools.

 Recruiting and Retaining Top Talent (Satisfies the 2021 Leandro Action Plan)